alicht/rspec-testing/README.md

 All of our tests are located within the `spec` directory.
 The code within the `spec` directory is already designed to test that your code works.
 For now, you rarely need to change any code within the `spec` directory.

-Our actual code, our programs, our solutions to the challenges in the lab, the stuff that makes our tests pass, are all coded outside of the `spec` directory, generally in the root of the lab directory or in files in directories like `lib` or `app`.

 In this lab, our tests are in: